-Information to be provided Notes The number of responses received for each question a Assess whether the extent of any nonresponse is likely to diminish the representativeness of the opinions provided to particular questions, compared with the intended sample approached.
+Information to be provided Notes Whether iteration was used in the collation of opinions and, if so, how it was used The Delphi technique, for example, uses an iterative approach.
+The number of responses received for each question ^a Assess whether the extent of any nonresponse is likely to diminish the representativeness of the opinions provided to particular questions, compared with the intended sample approached.
 Whether all experts agreed with each response, and, if not: (i) the approach used to finalise the estimates, and For example, the majority opinion or a Delphi technique could be applied; for quantitative results, point estimates (such as the mean, median or the mode) could be presented. (ii) the approach used to present the variability in the opinions.
 For example, present the range of opinions including common and outlying views expressed; for quantitative results, measures of variance (such as confidence intervals, range, centiles) could be presented.